Batman: Year One: Plot

-Gordon and Essen have a brief affair and they date for two months.
-Essen, however, chooses to end the relationship upon learning Gordon is going to be the father of Barbara's child.
-Gordon eventually confesses his affair with Essen to Barbara when they're leaving Wayne Manor after the failed attempt in investigating Bruce's connection to Batman since Bruce uses his playboy charms to divert suspicion.
-War against corruption within GCPD continues with Flass and Skeevers under interrogations.
-Skeevers gets bailed with the help of a hired lawyer but is attacked by Batman shortly after, who convinces him to testify against Flass.
-In retaliation for everything, Loeb uses proof of Gordon's affair with Essen as his own leverage to blackmail Gordon.
-Skeevers is drugged with rat poison as an attempt of assassination so that he remains silent about the ties between Loeb and the mafia, although Skeevers ultimately survives.
+Jim and Essen have an affair for two months, before Jim finally ends it out of guilt.
+Weeks later he confesses the affair to Barbara.
+Jim apprehends Skeevers, but Batman persuades Assistant District Attorney Harvey Dent to let him out on bail.
+Batman uses the opportunity to terrorize Skeevers into testifying against Flass.

-Bruce sneaks into Falcone's manor as Batman and overhears the private conversation between Falcone and his nephew, Johnny Viti.
-He surmises their intent to target Gordon's family, so he disguises himself as a motorcyclist to help Gordon.
-Gordon leaves home on Loeb's orders but becomes suspicious and turns back, only to discover Viti and his men already holding his family hostage.
-Viti flees the scene with Gordon's infant son.
-Gordon chases after him on Bruce's motorcycle.
-The two men end up fighting on a bridge until the baby falls.
-Bruce catches up in time and leaps over the bridge's railing to save the baby.
-Gordon thanks Bruce for saving his infant son's life and lets him go.
-Flass supplies Assistant District Attorney Harvey Dent with the evidence and testimony needed to implicate Loeb, who resigns in disgrace.
-Gordon is promoted to captain and prepares to meet with Batman to investigate a potential plot orchestrated by a criminal calling himself the Joker.
+Bruce sneaks into Falcone's manor as Batman and overhears a conversation between Falcone and his nephew, Johnny Viti.
+An attack by Kyle, now a professional burglar, interrupts before he can record any useful evidence, but he hears enough to surmise Falcone and Viti intend to target Gordon's family.
+Jim leaves home on Loeb's orders but becomes suspicious when he spots Bruce entering his home parking lot on a motorcycle at high speed.
+Jim turns back, to discover Viti and his men holding Barbara and their newborn son James hostage.
+With sleep deprivation causing Jim to be paranoid and abnormally violent, he opens fire on Viti's men.
+Viti flees the scene with James.
+Bruce tries to intervene, but Jim shoots him and takes the motorcycle to chase Viti.
+Jim and Viti fight on a bridge until James falls.
+Bruce catches up on a stolen bicycle, leaps over the bridge's railing, and saves James.
+Jim, unable to identify Bruce due to losing his glasses in the fight, lets him go.
+Flass supplies Dent with the evidence and testimony needed to implicate Loeb, who resigns in disgrace.
+Jim is promoted to captain and prepares to meet with Batman to investigate a plot orchestrated by a criminal calling himself the Joker.